Kellamity/Kellamity.github.io/_posts/2017-05-16-elmah-log-files.md

 </elmah>
 {% endhighlight %}

 That's it!
-I ran the site and thre a 404 error to test, and an XML file ended up in the folder!
+I ran the site and threw a 404 error to test, and an XML file ended up in the folder!
 It's the same as the full details you see in the web UI when you click on Raw/Source data in XML (IE, ugly).

 {% highlight xml  %}
 <error errorId="c56d88eb-e87d-4597-8173-e9bf5670751d" application="/LM/W3SVC/2/ROOT" host="MY_PC" type="System.Web.HttpException"